HUGO

 Render

-Renders the given template with the given page as context.
+Renders a view template with the given page as context.

 Syntax